SixdegreeLab/MasteringChainAnalytics/en/03_build_first_dashboard/readme.md

 Based on the tutorial content, create a data dashboard with at least 5 queries for any DEX.
 The naming format for the dashboard should be "SixdegreeAssignment1-YourName," such as "SixdegreeAssignment1-Spring."
 This format makes it easier for everyone to learn from each other and helps us monitor the quality of the tutorials.
 To encourage active participation in creating dashboards, we will keep a record of the completion and quality of the homework.
 In the future, we will provide rewards, including but not limited to Dune community identities, physical merchandise, free API quotas, POAPs, memberships to various collaborative data products, job recommendations for blockchain data analysis, priority registration for community offline activities, and other incentives from the SixDegree community.

 Keep up the good work!
-Feel free to share the links to your data dashboards in the Dune WeChat group or Dune's Chinese Discord channel.
+Feel free to share the links to your data dashboards in the Dune WeChat group or Dune's Discord channel.

 ## About SixDegreeLab